-Even though you can easily find the lump charcoals in the stores from where you’ve been buying briquettes.
+Even though you can easily find the lump charcoal in the stores from where you’ve been buying briquettes.
 Still, we would suggest you make your own.

-Moreover, the process of how to make lump charcoals isn’t complicated at all.
+Moreover, the process of how to make lump charcoal isn’t complicated at all.
 You can even recycle some of your old woods and branches.

 All these benefits are really hard to resist, aren’t they?
 So, what are you waiting for?